SCENE 01 / GAFFER LIGHTING TEAM

 Colombian gaffers from Embrace of the Serpent and Monos with SkyPanel, HMI, and tungsten kits

+Here is what that looks like on the ground.
 The wider bench draws from ACA / ACE Colombia ordered labour.
 The Universidad Nacional / Pontificia Universidad Javeriana Centro Ático training pipeline, with electrician and rigging-gaffer support out of Bogotá, Medellín, and Cali.
-Department structure typically pairs the gaffer (jefe de eléctricos) with a best boy electric, a rigging gaffer on larger setups, and a graduated team of electricistas who handle set lighting, generator operation, dimmer-board running, and on-set adjustments through the shooting day — bilingual EN/ES standard for inbound global DPs.
+Department structure mostly pairs the gaffer (jefe de eléctricos) with a best boy electric, a rigging gaffer on larger setups, and a graduated team of electricistas who handle set lighting, power packs operation, dimmer-board running, and on-set adjustments through the shooting day — bilingual EN/ES standard for inbound global DPs.

+Here is what we have to work with.
 HMI packages cover ARRI M-Series M18, M40, and M90 plus Joker 800/1600/2500 daylight units for sun bounce and window fill.
-Tungsten still sees heavy use through the RCN and Caracol telenovela studios — Mole-Richardson 5K and 10K Senior fresnels are stock kit alongside 2K Junior and Tweenie units, supported by Source Four ellipsoidals for set practical builds.
+Tungsten still sees heavy use through the RCN and Caracol telenovela studios.
+Mole-Richardson 5K and 10K Senior fresnels are stock kit alongside 2K Junior and Tweenie units, supported by Source Four ellipsoidals for set practical builds.

-Power planning factors Bogotá's 2,640m altitude (roughly 15% generator power loss derate) into Honda EU2200i and EU7000is silent generator specs and Wacker Neuson tow-behind 50 / 150 kVA units, with Volta Solar hybrid packages for off-grid work in the Pacific Chocó (Bahía Solano, Nuquí) and the Sierra Nevada / Ciudad Perdida hike-in.
-Cartagena's UNESCO Walled City enforces silent-zone protocols — no idling generators in the heritage zone, so battery and silent-mode rigs are pre-positioned through Getsemaní and the colonial street grid.
+Here is the layout.
+Power planning factors Bogotá's 2,640m altitude (roughly 15% power packs power loss derate) into Honda EU2200i and EU7000is silent power packs specs and Wacker Neuson tow-behind 50 / 150 kVA units, with Volta Solar hybrid packages for off-grid work in the Pacific Chocó (Bahía Solano, Nuquí) and the Sierra Nevada / Ciudad Perdida hike-in.
+Cartagena's UNESCO Walled City enforces silent-zone protocols — no idling power packs in the heritage zone, so battery and silent-mode rigs are pre-positioned through Getsemaní and the colonial street grid.

 FAQ